EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-furtherance of future illegal conduct --- the so-called "crime-fraud" exception.
+furtherance of future illegal conduct---the so-called "crime-fraud" exception.
 The specific question presented is whether the applicability of the crime-fraud exception must be established by "independent evidence" (/'.e., without reference to the content of the contested